bbatsov/emacsredux/_posts/2013-03-27-open-file-in-external-program.markdown

                     (shell-quote-argument buffer-file-name)))))
 ```

-On OSX it will use the built-in `open` program to decide which program
+On OS X it will use the built-in `open` program to decide which program
 to open the file with.
 On Linux & *BSD it will use `xdg-open`.
 On all
 other operating systems you'll be prompted to enter the name of the
 program in the minibuffer (with autocompletion for the program name).